SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md

 ## Installing Sumo Logic Tracing on Kubernetes

 Installation is the same as for the official [SumoLogic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection).
-The process follows using a Helm chart to set all required components.
-It will automatically download and configure [OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector) which will collect, process, and export telemetry data to Sumo Logic.
+The process uses a Helm chart to set all required components.
+It will automatically download and configure the [OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector) which will collect, process, and export telemetry data to Sumo Logic.

 In the following installation steps, we use the release name `collection` and the namespace name `sumologic`.
 You can use any names you want, however, you'll need to adjust your installation commands to use your names since these names impact the OpenTelemetry Collector endpoint name.